Work Bitch: Background and release

 Previously, in 2012, Spears and will.i.am collaborated on the song "Scream & Shout"; will.i.am was later announced in March 2013 as the executive producer for Spears' eighth studio album.
-In preparation for the single and album, Spears began working with a vocal coach and choreography collaboratively.
+In preparation for the single and album, Spears began working with a vocal coach and choreographer collaboratively.
 "Work Bitch" was confirmed by Spears on September 7, 2013, during the video's filming.
-On August 20, 2013, Spears' official website launched a countdown titled "All Eyes on Me" counting down to September 17, 2013, which lead fans to speculate that this was in fact the single title.
+On August 20, 2013, Spears' official website launched a countdown titled "All Eyes on Me" counting down to September 17, 2013, which lead fans to speculate that this was, in fact, the single title.
 In response, Spears told fans that new music was coming "much sooner than you think".

 On September 10, 2013; Spears confirmed "Work Bitch"'s worldwide radio premiere for September 16, 2013, at 6 p.m.
 ET on her official Twitter account, following up with a second tweet, "Work Bitch will be available on @iTunesMusic that night at 12:01am ET, Sept 17th... are u ready?! #YouBettaWorkB #1Week".
 On September 11, Spears revealed the writers of the song.
 The next day, Spears revealed the official single cover.
 The artwork features her posing in front of a vanity mirror, wearing a bedazzled leotard complete with feathered shoulders.
 A small sign can be seen behind her reading "Welcome to Fabulous Las Vegas", referencing her Las Vegas residency.
 The song leaked in full on September 15, 2013, one day before it was due for release on iHeartRadio and was therefore premiered a day earlier than scheduled.
 A clean version of the song, titled "Work Work" has also been released.
 A CD single of the song was released in Germany on October 18, 2013.